Your roofing company’s website is an essential part of your marketing strategy.

 The below examples are some of the best websites for roofing companies based on the common elements that top roofing company websites have in common.
 When you’re ready to design your website, you can get some inspiration from these examples, which provide users with excellent content and stand-out, yet easy-to-navigate, design.

 Here at Hook, we implement our winning website formula, which includes things like trust factors, targeted headlines, bold call-to-actions, and warm happy photography.
-We try hard to spice up each design by adding cutout shapes, angled dividers, and other elements that enhance the uniqueness of each brand that we work with.
+We focus on ‘Hookified Elements’ which are branded design features that help customers get excited about your company and other elements that enhance the uniqueness of each brand that we work with.
 Every company has an edge in their market and in their area, and we want to capitalize on it.

-Secured Roofing & Restoration (A Roofing Website Hook Agency Designed)
+2. Open Box Roofing (A Roofing Website Hook Agency Designed)

 We even got out on a roof with Northface – and roofed a house with them recently 🙂

-North American Roofing has one of the most eye-catching designs for a roofing company and offers plenty of information about the materials it uses, the services it offers, and the expertise of the team on its main page.
-From the same page, you can request a quote, contact the company, and even apply for a job.
+Bay Valley Roofing has one of the most eye-catching designs for a roofing company and offers plenty of information about the materials it uses, the services it offers, and the expertise of the team on its main page.
+From the same page, you can request a quote, contact the company, and see a ton of helpful social proof.
 With the helpful navigation links at the top of the page, visitors can find what they’re looking for without digging around.

-The Rainaway Roofing website is eye-catching from the moment you visit it.
-You don’t have to scroll at all to find the link for the company’s gallery of completed projects, the number to call, or the link to receive a free quote.
-The site reads like an outstanding piece of copywriting and includes trust elements, like its BBB rating and screenshots of positive reviews, which can help win over visitors and turn them into customers.
+Level Edge Construction‘s website is eye-catching from the moment you visit it.
+You don’t have to scroll at all to find a ton of evidence they are legit, the number to call, or the form to receive a free quote.
+The site reads like an outstanding piece of copywriting and includes trust elements, like its BBB rating and positive reviews, which can help win over visitors and turn them into customers.

 Additionally, the company provides helpful information to visitors in the form of articles, blog posts, and a frequently asked questions (FAQ) section.
 This information can help further establish the company as a trustworthy source for people who need roofing services.

-If there’s one thing you notice when you visit the website for Hippo Roofing, it’s that the company’s branding is front and center.
-From the brand’s hippo logo to the red and blue color scheme, Hippo Roofing remains true to its branding on its website.
+Roofing Website Design, Feminine Examples 2024, Beautiful Hipster Modern Flat Roof Web Design project case study If there’s one thing you notice when you visit the website for Johnson Restoration, it’s that the company’s branding is front and center.
+From the brand’s bold purple, pink and blue colors to the family owned and operated messaging, Johnson’s website remains true to its branding on its website.

-And by listing the services the company provides and how it stands out from the competition, you don’t have to scroll past the main page to learn about Hippo Roofing.
+And by listing the services the company provides and how it stands out from the competition, you don’t have to scroll past the main page to learn about Johnson Restoration.
 But, if you want to learn more, the website provides several pages about its products, financing options, and more, so you can see if the company is right for you.

 One thing award-winning roofing websites / best roofing websites have in common = they build trust.